 Puerto de la Cruz, the smallest municipality on the island, is a strategic point in the north, just a short distance from the island’s most unforgettable places that will remain in your heart forever.

-The north facing side of the island is a place rich in vegetation, such as La Orotava Valley, which has been a historical site since 1976 and is also known as the valley of the balconies due to its land surface reaching altitudes of 390 metres, or the coastal area, the beautiful Garachico – a half-Genovese half-Canarian village, whose architectural heritage is listed as a place of Cultural Interest, and Buenavista del Norte, with its impressive ravine Barranco de Masca or Punta de Teno.
+The north facing side of the island is a place rich in vegetation, such as La Orotava Valley, which has been a historical site since 1976 and its land surface reaching altitudes of 390 metres, or the coastal area, the beautiful Garachico – a half-Genovese half-Canarian village, whose architectural heritage is listed as a place of Cultural Interest, and Buenavista del Norte, with its impressive ravine Barranco de Masca or Punta de Teno.

 In the north of Tenerife, you will discover villages, squares, and a rich history such as weaving traditions particular to this region.